gem5bootcamp/lps2024/slides/02-Using-gem5/09-sampling.md

 SMARTS is one of the statical sampling methods.

-It uses the statistical model to predict the overall performance with randomly or periodically selected samples.
+It uses a statistical model to predict the overall performance with randomly or periodically selected samples.
 We use small samples distributed throughout the whole program execution to predict the average performance.
 We can also use the average performance to predict the overall performance, such as runtime.

 Before running the simulation, we need to decide a few statistical parameters.